imanly97/imanly97.github.io/index.md

 ### About me:

 I'm a data scientist in the making who enjoys extracting the signal from noise.
-I am a master's student at the Goergen Institute for Data Science in Rochester, NY.
-I believe the best way to understand the world is through data!
+Currently, I'm a master's student at the Goergen Institute for Data Science in Rochester, NY because I believe the best way to understand the world is through data!
 Most recently my professional work has been on an asset management team at a start up and modeling client behavior for a fortune 700 HR company.
 On the life side of the work-life balance, I like to spend my free time reading, fencing, gaming with friends, or falling off of rocks.

 ### Projects I've done: